brancz/kube-rbac-proxy/README.md

 Usage of _output/linux/amd64/kube-rbac-proxy:
       --alsologtostderr                   log to standard error as well as files --client-ca-file string             If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --listen-address string             The address the kube-rbac-proxy HTTP server should listen on. (default ":8080") --log_backtrace_at traceLocation    when logging hits line file:N, emit a stack trace (default :0) --log_dir string                    If non-empty, write log files in this directory --logtostderr                       log to standard error instead of files --resource-attributes-file string   File spec of attributes-record to use for SubjectAccessReview.
+      --insecure-listen-address string    The address the kube-rbac-proxy HTTP server should listen on.
+      --log_backtrace_at traceLocation    when logging hits line file:N, emit a stack trace (default :0) --log_dir string                    If non-empty, write log files in this directory --logtostderr                       log to standard error instead of files --resource-attributes-file string   File spec of attributes-record to use for SubjectAccessReview.
 If unspecified, requests will attempted to be verified through non-resource-url attributes in the SubjectAccessReview.
+      --secure-listen-address string      The address the kube-rbac-proxy HTTPs server should listen on.
+      --stderrthreshold severity          logs at or above this threshold go to stderr (default 2) --tls-cert-file string              File containing the default x509 Certificate for HTTPS.
+(CA cert, if any, concatenated after server cert) (default "server.crt")
+      --tls-private-key-file string       File containing the default x509 private key matching --tls-cert-file. (default "server.key")
-      --stderrthreshold severity          logs at or above this threshold go to stderr (default 2) --upstream string                   The upstream URL to proxy to once requests have successfully been authenticated and authorized.
+      --upstream string                   The upstream URL to proxy to once requests have successfully been authenticated and authorized.
   -v, --v Level                           log level for V logs
       --vmodule moduleSpec                comma-separated list of pattern=N settings for file-filtered logging